What’s Trust Among Friends: Secure Connections & Man-in-the-Middle Attacks

 While signed certificates are well within the grasp of most IT professionals, self-signed certificates continue to be used in offices across the world.
 But why?
 Largely two reasons: money and time.
 Now, with the recent advent of Let’s Encrypt, the list has shortened to time and time alone.
 As IT industry professionals, we owe it to ourselves, as well as our users, to set aside the time to learn about public key infrastructure and implement it securely across the board.

-Yet, we should not only make an effort to learn about PKI, we need to continually teach newcomers about PKI as well.
+Yet, we should not only make an effort to learn about PKI, but we also need to continually teach newcomers about PKI as well.
 Now it’s time for you to do your part.
 Educate your co-workers, users, friends, and family.
-Take the time to email Grandma’s Fine Footies.
+Take the time to email Grandma’s Gift Shop.
 Help educate them about public key infrastructure, set them up with a signed certificate, and build that chain of trust.
 Only then can you can safely order your warm, comfy – and secure – slippers.